srlabs/phink/book/src/CAMPAIGN.md

 ## Running Phink

-### 1. Instrument the Contract
+### 1. Instrument the contract

-Run the following command to instrument your ink! smart contract, enabling it for fuzzing:
+First things first: Let's enable your contract for fuzzing.
+Run the following command to instrument your ink! smart
+contract:

 ```sh
 phink instrument my_contract/